 The auditing and financial reporting guidelines specify the accounting treatment for assets, liabilities, net assets, revenue and expenses.
 The guidelines, as well as detailed methods for applying them, are best referenced in the most recent edition of the AICPA Audit and Accounting Guide, Health Care Entities.
-Notations are made here of any specific mental health service issues.
+Notations are made here of any specific behavioral health service issues.
+The following behavioral health entities are required to provide annual audited financial statements: